The Path of Totality: Critical reception

-The album received mixed reviews.
 Rock Sound gave the album an 8/10 rating, remarking that "It may not be perfect, but Korn have thrown caution to the wind and set out an impressive template for a future sound, for a band doing that nearly 20 years into their career, they deserve your respect".
 They do note however that the album sounds "a little formulaic" and "monotonous" at times.
 Spin gave the album a 7/10, saying "Thing is, dubstep's slithering textures actually suit Davis' demented croon".
 Henry Northmore from The List gave the album a rating of 4/5 saying that "the purists (both metal and dubstep) will probably hate it, but if you are willing to have your brain assaulted from every direction by a new Frankensteinian metal/beats hybrid, you'll find an album packed with pure adrenaline".
 AllMusic gave the album 4/5 saying that "despite all the electronics, there's no mistaking The Path of Totality as a Korn album...and one of their better ones to boot".

 Alistair Lawrence from BBC Music criticized the album saying that "once the novelty of the squelching, space-aged din they've birthed fades, what's apparent is how little Korn have to say for themselves these days".
 Sputnikmusic strongly criticized the album giving it a score of 0.5/5 stating that "The Path Of Totality is a truly horrible album, built on a foundation of tired and overwrought stereotypes put together not by just a clueless band, but a bunch of equally confused artists who truly have no proper understanding of the genre they claim to be a part of".
 No Ripcord gave the album a 1/10 stating that "it is samey, ugly and spectacularly stupid at the same time".
 Jason Heller from The A.V.
 Club gave the album an 'F', stating: "To Korn's credit, The Path Of Totality is its most radical reinvention to date.
 It's also the worst slab of sludge it ever shat."NME gave the album a 6/10 saying that it's "not quite a car crash, but a near miss" and jokingly asking: "What do you do when you're 10 albums into your career, sliding down festival bills and trying to bury the tag of creators of a genre you now despise?
 If you're Korn, you Google '2011 music' and rope in a bunch of DJs for a 'dubstep' album, of course".

 On April 11, 2012, The Path of Totality won "Album of the Year" at the 2012 Revolver Golden Gods Awards.
 This was Korn's first ever win at the Golden Gods Awards.